TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 (Sec:DetExtras)=

-# Miscellaneous Applications of Determinants
+# Miscellaneous applications of determinants

 In this section we will address the following matters: